paritytech/review-bot/README.md

 			- *Optional if **users** is defined*.
 		- **users**: An array of the GitHub usernames of the users who need to review this file.
 			- *Optional if **teams** is defined*.
-		-  **countAuthor**: If the pull request author should be considered as an approval.
-			- If the author belongs to the list of approved users (either by team or by users) his approval will be counted (requiring one less approvals in total).
-			- ** Optional**: Defaults to `false`

 ##### Or rule logic
 This is a rule that has at least two available options of reviewers and needs **at least one group to approve**.